University of Florida Homepage

 Art of Aging

-In the summer of 2017 SPOHP partnered with UF College of Medicine, to develop an oral history segment for the Geriatrics Medicine Clerkship, a required rotation for all 4th year […]
+In the summer of 2017 SPOHP partnered with UF College of Medicine, to develop an oral history segment for the Geriatrics Medicine Clerkship, a required rotation for all 4th year medical students that Dr. Otto directs.
+SPOHP’s Ryan Thompson took on leadership for its half of the partnership.
+This marked the beginning of another significant […]

 Art of Aging

-Since its inception, the Samuel Proctor Oral History Program has been an ally and resource for older persons, from its home base at UF to the far corners of […]
+Since its inception, the Samuel Proctor Oral History Program has been an ally and resource for older persons, from its home base at UF to the far corners of the globe.
+Not only does SPOHP provide narrators the adequate time and space, in a world so full of speed and sound bites, to tell […]

 Farmworkers Irma Relief